CMU Faculty

 Community

 James worked as a cantor with Holy Trinity Anglican Church, where he served for over 10 years.
-He currently sings from time to time with emeritus faculty member Dietrich Bartel at All Saints Anglican, Westminster United Church, and has occasionally participated as a soloist at First Mennonite.
+He participates from time to time with emeritus faculty Dietrich Bartel at All Saints Anglican and at Westminster United Church.

 Faculty: In Their Own Words